 · Campfires—Firewood Collectiing is Prohibited.
 Campfires are permitted in designated fire rings only.
 Do not leave fire unattended.
 Extinguish fire completely before leaving.

-· Vehicles— Park only in designated parking areas with four wheels on pavement.
+· Vehicles including OHVs— Park only in designated parking areas with four wheels on pavement or gravel but not on any vegeatation..
 Any vehicle that impedes traffic is subject to citation or towing.
 Parking in campsites for day use is prohibited.
-Overnight backcountry visitors not staying at a campsite must park at the White Reef Trailhead.
+OHV use is not permited in the Baker Dam Recreation Area (including campground)

 · Day Use—The picnic areas close at sunset.